-All staff should recognise that children are capable of abusing their peers (including online).
+All staff should recognise that children can harm other children (including online).
 It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
 However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.

-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child-on-child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child-on-child harm can happen inside and outside of school/college or online.